 Furniture, France, French Provincial Haven

-I’m reminiscing our trip to Europe last November, and if you’ve just joined me, I’m on our 2nd day in Paris and a trip to Chateau de Versailles, about an hour outside of Paris (by train).
+I’m reminiscing our trip to Europe last November, and if you’ve just joined me, I’m on our first full day in Paris and a trip to Chateau de Versailles, about an hour outside of Paris (by train).
 If you missed the fact that my amazing husband whisked me away for our 25th Anniversary, completely by surprise, you’ll want to check out the surprise video HERE.
 And my first post about the AMAZING Airbnb French Provincial apartment we stayed in HERE.

 Before we head to Versailles …